polterguy/phosphorusfive-dox/chapter-7.md

 #### Databound expressions in [apply]

-Such a databound expression, is defined as having a name starting with a `{`and ending with a `}`.
+Such a databound expression, is declared by making sure its name starts with a `{`and ending with a `}`.
 These two parts of your node's name, are removed though, before the node is created, and appended into its destination.
 They are simply there to inform **[apply]** about that this is a *"databound node"*.
+Hence, to declare a databound node, simply wrap its name inside of curly braces.

 The expression in the value of a data bound node, is local for the currently iterated **[src]** result.
 This means that the *"idenity"* node for the first iteration, is in fact not the **[{innerValue}]** node itself, but rather the first item from our **[load-file]** invocation.